Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 organization.

-Backing 2 would either represent being the head of a local organization, or the leader of a local chapter of a global organization, wheras Backing 5 would represent being the head of a global organization of great note.
+Backing 2 would either represent being the head of a local organization, or the leader of a local chapter of a global organization, whereas Backing 5 would represent being the head of a global organization of great note.

 #### Bond

-***Special Note**: Bonded individuals must each have the Bond merit, though the level does not need to be the same.*
+***Special Note**: Bonds must be purchased by all bonded characters, though they need not be the same level.*

 Your soul has been entwined with another, uniting your Destinies.
 The character instinctively knows if their Bond is in danger, and the